 For the meat mixture

-- 2 medium onions, chopped
+- 2 (220 g) medium onions chopped

-- 2 medium tomatoes, chopped
+- 2 (250 g) medium tomatoes chopped

-- 0.5tsp turmeric
+- 0.5 teaspoon turmeric

-- 1tsp cumin powder
+- 1 teaspoon cumin powder

-- 2tsp coriander powder
+- 2 teaspoon coriander powder

-- fresh coriander, chopped, for garnish
+- fresh coriander chopped, for garnish

 For the lentils

-- 1tsp salt
+- 1 teaspoon salt

-- 0.5tsp turmeric
+- 0.5 teaspoon turmeric

 For the Tadka (optional)

-- 1.5 medium onion, sliced finely
+- 1.5 (165 g) medium onion sliced finely

-- 1 heaped tbsp cumin seeds
+- 1 heaped tablespoon cumin seeds

-- 2-4 chillis
+- 2-4 chillies

 Instructions

 - Meanwhile, boil the chana dal until the dal is completely tender.
-Set aside till needed
+Set aside till needed.

 - Once the meat mixture is done, remove the lid and turn the heat to high.
-Begin to dry out the water
+Begin to dry out the water.

 - Once the meat mixture has dried out most of the water, add the oil.
 Begin to sauté this, vigorously stirring continuously until the mixture becomes very dry and glossy looking.